MalcolmMcLean/minixml/README.md

 will appear as in the XML file.

 Sometimes you want to set up a pipeline.
-So pass the -stdin option to pipe the XML data from standard input, an domit the filename.
+So pass the -stdin option to pipe the XML data from standard input, and omit the filename.
+Alternative you can use "-" as the input file name, to denote stdin.
 It's not a very good pipeline because, in the nature of XML, the entire document must be read in before the structure can be analysed, but it should work on modern systems with plenty of memory.

 See how you get on.

+## Components
+All the code is authored by Malcolm McLean

+Both the XML parser and the options parser are modular and re-usable, and you might want to take them for other projects.